Kalmonipa/QuoteSmith/CONTRIBUTING.md

 `[Author] [Hyphen] [Quote]`
 Refer to the `data/` folder for examples.

-### Self hosting
-The recommended way to run is via a Docker container.
-Refer to [docker-compose.yml](docker-compose.yml) for an example compose file.

-To add your own custom quotes, map a directory to the specified path in the container and add in the .txt files with the quotes.
-They must be in the format specified above.

 ### Running locally
 Pull the repo and run `npm start`.